aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 ## Description:

+Note: You will need the policy store ID from Amazon Verified Permissions to successfully call the permissions function.
+Please follow the instructions on the blog before attempting to deploy this dashboard.

 This is an AWS Amplify application that deploys a demo IoT device dashboard.
 The frontend for this application has been built using React JS and the backed is hosted on AWS using AWS Amplify.